 Perhaps the single, most significant step toward successful completion of this study is the decision-making process.
 Figure 2-1 identifies the structure used on the NEATP.
-Four key "players" are depicted: the the Technical City, Advisory Committee (TAC); the community, includina the Transportation Citizens' Advisory Committee (TCAC); and, the consultant.
-The each makeup of group is presented first, followed by the role of each.
+Four key "players" are depicted: the the Technical Committee (TAC); the community, includina Transportation Citizens' Advisory Committee (TCAC); and, the consultant.
+The each of presented first, followed by the role of each.